 - Fiberglass has the highest R-values of all frames and are excellent for insulating and will not warp, shrink, swell, rot, or corrode.
 Fiberglass frames can be made in a variety of colors and can hold large expanses of glass.
 Some fiberglass frames are hollow and others are filled with fiberglass insulation.
 MORE.

-The Glass Guru estimators and installers are window experts and can help guide you to make the best decision the windows that will fit your needs and budget.
+The Glass Guru estimators and installers are window experts and can help guide you to make the best decision for windows that will fit your needs and budget.
 We offer several brands with multiple styles and options to choose from to get just the right look and feel for your home.
-No one knows windows like The Glass Guru.
+No one knows windows like The

 Contact The Glass Guru today to schedule your Window estimate!